Mark-Phillipson/BlazorCRUD_UIGenerator/README.md

 The classes are all created within this project under a folder called AutoGenClasses, with the intention of moving them into your project.

+Primarily it is done this way so that your project no matter how it is configured will not affecct the running of this appllication.
+Unlike the MVC scaffolding that stops working if you make too many changes in a project.

 ## Dependencies

 Your project would require the following to be set up: